RedHatRanger/rhcsa9vagrant/study_notes/ex200_exam_objectives.md

 - Access remote systems using SSH
 - Log in and switch users in multiuser targets
 - Archive, compress, unpack, and uncompress files using tar, gzip, and bzip2
-- Create and edit text files
+- Create and edit text files (vim /path/to/file or touch /path/to/file)
 - Create, delete, copy, and move files and directories
 - Create hard and soft links
 - List, set, and change standard ugo/rwx permissions